holarissun/holarissun.github.io/_pages/about.md

 🚀 I am a penultimate year PhD student at the University of Cambridge, supervised by <a href="https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/">Prof. Mihaela van der Schaar</a>.
 During my M.Phil. study at MMLab@CUHK, I was advised by <a href="http://dahua.me/">Prof. Dahua Lin</a> and <a href="http://bzhou.ie.cuhk.edu.hk/">Prof. Bolei Zhou</a>; I received my BSc in Physics from the Yuanpei Honor Program, at Peking University, and a BSc from the Guanghua School of Management, at Peking University.
 My undergrad thesis was advised by <a href="https://zhouchenlin.github.io/">Prof. Zhouchen Lin</a>.

 🤖️ I believe **Reinforcement Learning** is a vital component of the solution for achieving AGI.
-My previous work on deep reinforcement learning is motivated by reality-centric applications like robotics, healthcare, finance, and large language models.
+My previous work on deep reinforcement learning is motivated by reality-centric applications like **robotics, healthcare, finance, and large language models**.
 My research keywords during the past years include:
 - **RL in Language Models.** (2023-); **Interpretable RL** (2023-);
 - **Uncertainty Quantification** (2022-); **Data-Centric Off-Policy Evaluation** (2022-);
 - Value-Based Deep-RL (2021-); Offline RL (2021-); Optimism in Exploration (2021-);